Business Concepts

 Accounts receivable interview questions worth knowing

-If you are hiring or interviewing for the function, a handful of accounts receivable interview questions reveal whether someone understands the work, not just the accounting term.
+If you are hiring or interviewing for the function, a handful of accounts receivable interview questions reveal whether someone understands the work, not just the accounting method.

 Strong answers show AR skills that blend numbers with judgment: protecting cash flow while keeping the customer relationship intact.